 As a courtesy to our clients, a report of total childcare expenses paid for the year is available on the online Parent Portal.
 This summary can be viewed and printed at any time.

 Enrollment is open without discrimination to school-age and pre-school children, at locations where there is a Clayton program.
 However, during the summer our programs are open to all children regardless of residency; provided the program can meet the needs of the child, which includes being able to provide an appropriate safe environment.
 The enrollment process is complete when all required documentation (paper or electronic) and fees are submitted and accepted.
-See Financial Terms & Conditions for specific fee information.
+Please see individual school/district pricing for more information.